The Political Economy of Lebanon's Party of God

-1. Sectarianism And The Lebanese Political Economy: Hezbollah’s Origins
+1. Sectarianism and the Lebanese Political Economy: Hezbollah’s Origins

-2. Hezbollah And The Political Economy Of Lebanese Neoliberalism
+2. Hezbollah and the Political Economy of Lebanese Neoliberalism

-3. Lebanese Class Structure Under Neoliberalism
+3. Lebanese Class Structure under Neoliberalism

-4. Hezbollah And Shi’a Civil Society
+4. Hezbollah and Shi’a Civil Society

-5. Hezbollah And The Lebanese Labour Movement
+5. Hezbollah and the Lebanese Labor Movement

 6. Hezbollah’s Military Apparatus

-Annex: Shi’a Fraction Of The Bourgeoisie
+Appendix: Shi’a Fraction of the Bourgeoisie

 eBook ISBN: 9781783719983